 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Moncler’s team of designers is subdivided by collection and works under the close supervision of Remo Ruffini, who sets design guidelines and ensures that they are implemented uniformly across all collections and product categories.
-The design department is assisted and supported by the merchandising and product development teams, who support the creation of the collections and generate creative ideas.
+The design department is assisted by the merchandising and product development teams, who support the creation of the collections and generate creative ideas.

-Moncler’s products are designed, manufactured and distributed according to a business model characterised by direct oversight of all phases where the greatest value is added.
-Moncler directly manages the creative phase, the purchase of raw materials, as well as the development of prototypes, while it mainly assigns the “cut-make-trim” phase (façon) of the production stage to third party manufacturers (façonists) and partly managed internally.
+“Moncler’s products are designed, manufactured and distributed according to a business model featuring direct control of all phases where the greatest value is added.
+Moncler directly manages the creative phase, the purchase of raw materials, as well as the development of prototypes, while the “cut-make-trim” phase (façon) of the production stage is partly assigned to third party manufacturers (façonists) and partly managed internally.

 The purchase of raw materials is one of the main areas of the value chain.

 highest standards in the industry and be of extremely high quality but also able to offer advanced functional and aesthetic features.
-Textiles and garment accessories (buttons, zips, etc.) are purchased from countries able to meet the highest quality standards, principally Italy and Japan.
-Down is purchased from Europe and Asia.
-Moncler’s production is mainly based in Eastern European countries, which are currently able to ensure quality standards that are among the highest in the world for the production of down jackets, over which the Company carries out direct supervision by conducting audits designed to check aspects regarding product quality, brand protection and compliance with current laws and Moncler Code of Ethics (updated in 2017) and Supplier Code of Conduct (approved in 2016).”
+Textiles and garment accessories (buttons, zips, etc.) are purchased from countries able to meet the highest quality standards, mainly Italy and Japan.
+Down is purchased from Europe, North America and Asia.

+mainly located in Eastern European countries, which are currently able to ensure quality standards that are among the highest in the world for the production of down jackets.
+Moncler supervises these suppliers directly by conducting audits designed to check aspects regarding product quality, brand protection and compliance with current laws and Moncler Code of Ethics (updated in 2017) and Supplier Code of Conduct (approved in 2016).”